-The system calculates the correct values for the Fiscal Year, Period Number, and Century fields using the value in the G/L Date field of the unposted record in the F0911 table.
+The system calculates the correct values for the Fiscal Year, Period Number, and Century fields using the value in the G/L Date field and Company field of the unposted record in the F0911 table.

 The system updates the Fiscal Quarter field to blank on the unposted record in the F0911 table.